 What’s the application procedure?

-Firstly, you will need to complete our application form and pay the application fee.
+Firstly, you will need to complete our application form.
 Check you meet the referencing criteria:

 - Be in full time employment with no more than a 2 week gap between different employees in the last 6 months

 - Have been a resident in the UK for the past 3 years

 - Be earning 2.5 times the monthly rental

 - Provide either your driving licence (photo edition) or Passport and a current utility bill